richardanaya/vala-web-assembly/README.md

 It appears as though its possible to generate web assembly using the vala compiler.
 Unfortunately, `glib` doesn't compile out of the box for some very minor reasons.
 This repo contains a working glib and various example of testing out the capabilities of vala.

+Changes to glib:
+* removed gthreads header
+* disabled an assertion

 ## dependencies
 ```
 sudo dnf install clang llvm lld vala glib-devel